kevinros/contextAndConnections/src/README.md

 - [ ] Make test functions search over faiss instead of loading everything at once (only a problem with scale?)
 - [ ] Use a larger, more powerful encoder (and train it?)
 - [ ] Negative samples with seed for LSTM may not be random, instead do it over batch
+- [ ] Address scrape error to restrict scraped domains to only those selected, not ones present in comments